 Taco Taco started life as a small taco truck, but its focus on quality quickly made it one of the most popular places to eat in Monteverde.
 Demand quickly outweighed supply, and the owners decided to open the permanent restaurant in Santa Elena.
 Eating here should definitely be on your list of things to do in Monteverde.

-Head out on a night walk in a nature reserve
+Night walk in a nature reserve

 Fans of wildlife will love heading out to a local nature reserve to see what they can find.
 One of the best ways to do this in Monteverde is to join a night walk tour, led by a qualified guide, who will show you the nocturnal animals that live in the forests.